Who We Are

 Christine is currently Executive Officer of the Chronic Illness Alliance Inc., a peak body representing more than 50 consumer and advocacy organisations for people with chronic illness.
 In this role, she works collaboratively with a number of organisations, government departments and universities, to further the Alliance’s aims of improving the lives of people with chronic illness.

 Dr Lindsay Vowels

 Dr Lindsay Vowels’ career has spanned more than 40 years in the disability sector, working primarily with people with a neurological disability.
 She is a consultant Neuropsychologist and Clinical Psychologist and works in a voluntary capacity with several applied research projects and is the founding and past Chair of Epilepsy Australia.
 Her interests lie in the quality of services available to people with epilepsy, the education and training available to professional staff employed by the Foundation and support and education services in rural and remote areas.
 Her hope is for a national research body to ensure all issues affecting people with epilepsy are adequately documented, investigated and publicised.

-Kate Marshall is a partner with the commercial law firm KL Gates.
+Kate Marshall is a partner in the KPMG law practice.
 She has an LLB and B.Juris from Monash University and a Graduate Diploma (IP) from Melbourne University.
 Kate has a son who has recently been diagnosed with juvenile myoclonic epilepsy.